iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.10.01.005_01/report.md

 > Got someone who allegedly graduated from NYU School of Med, but had no idea bacteria grew in the large intestine.
 Not even exaggerating this.
 Don't use this app unless you have no other options.
 I'd better not be charged the copay for this.<br> :date: __2021-03-03 02:15:31__

 > Sucks<br> :date: __2021-02-27 22:23:22__

-> Uninstalled immediately after the signup page.
-I am a trans person who came across their services recommended as being LGBTQ+ friendly but the app has a signup form with no options for gender other than male/female, and no option for a social name.
-This tells me everything I need to know about how I might be treated.
-Terrible.<br> :date: __2021-02-18 17:43:38__